Ghostly Tales for Ghastly Kids: Grandmother's Footsteps

 The narrator cannot sleep because a long-fingernailed, messy-haired figure (presumably a man) is tormenting him outside of his window, promising to take him on a magic carpet ride to a magical breadstick land if he opens the window.
 Terrified, the narrator calls for his grandmother and tells her everything.
 They listen to the man's tapping outside and Grandma decides to distract the narrator with a ghost story.
 The story is about a boy named Jolyon, who is reading a book in his bedroom when he hears loud tapping from outside, which becomes faster and faster.
 He pulls his duvet over his head and watches the silhouette of a giant hand tap the window and smash the glass.
 He screamed in fear and his grandmother ran into the room, armed with a bedpan.
 The end.

-The narrator is annoyed because Grandma promises that a ghost will appear.
-Grandma explains that the tapping comes from the branches of the apple tree moving in the wind and the storm has caused the branch to break the window.
+The narrator is annoyed because Grandma promised a ghost would appear.
+Grandma explains that the tapping came from the branches of the apple tree moving in the wind and the storm caused the branch to break the window.
 As for the ghost, she says, "Here I am!"
 She walks towards the door, stops to take off her head, and disappears; outside, footsteps are heard fading away.
 The narrator does not sleep for a week.

 Burgers

 Burgerskip is the most successful fast food chain in the world, particularly in the UK.
-At the end of every school day, children of all ages would race out of school to meet with friends and grab their dinner at the Burgerskip in Crawley High Street, as the chain's mascot — a clown — would watch over them.
-The clown was based on Burgerskip's CEO, Seamus O'Burger, who is planning to expand his fast-food empire even further as his helicopter team escorts him to the Amazon rainforest.
-O'Burger decides to have parts of it bulldozed so that there would be more space for farmland, after his pilot suggests it to him.
+At the end of every school day, children of all ages race out of school to meet with friends and grab their dinner at the Burgerskip in Crawley High Street, as the chain's mascot — a clown — watched over them.
+The clown is based on Burgerskip's CEO, Seamus O'Burger, who is planning to expand his fast-food empire even further as his helicopter team escorts him to the Amazon rainforest.
+O'Burger wants parts of it bulldozed so there will be more space for farmland, after his pilot suggests it to him.
 The next day, O'Burger leads a team of bulldozers through the forest, pushing over trees and pulling up flowers.
 O'Burger's Amazon guide realises the extent of his tourist's plans and begs him at break time not to cut any further.
 O'Burger ignores him as he eats his breakfast burger and orders the bulldozing team to continue.
-The guide refers to the tree opposite them, explaining the Amazonian tribes respected it as a deity named Panachek, the "heart and soul" of the rainforest.
+The guide refers to the tree opposite them, explaining the Amazonian tribes respect it as a deity named Panachek, the "heart and soul" of the rainforest.
 O'Burger notices that the team have become hesitant to follow his orders and cuts Panachek down with a chainsaw.
 Everyone and everything in the rest of the rainforest watches in mournful silence as the tree tips over dead and O'Burger stands triumphant.